 “Caution is appropriate.
 Preparedness is appropriate.
 Panic is not.” (~ U.S. Surgeon General Dr. Jerome Adams, commenting on the coronavirus outbreak)

-Please note that this is a general summary of a bill that has not yet been enacted.
 For more information about recommended steps, please contact your Foley relationship partner.
 For additional web-based resources available to assist you in monitoring the spread of the coronavirus on a global basis, you may wish to visit the CDC and the World Health Organization.

 Foley will continue to monitor and keep you apprised of relevant developments.
 Again, click here for Foley’s Coronavirus Resource Center for insights and resources to support your business during this challenging time.